Here is a page dedicated to useful resources around the interwebs. Enjoy!

 FTC Discord* — The unofficial FTC Discord server is a discussion-based community server that has teams ranging from first-year rookies to Winning Alliance Captains at the World Championships.
 It also has a channel for direct access to vendors.

-FTC Forum - FIRST* — The official forum for FTC.
-Importantly, the FTC game Q&A system is here, where clarifying questions about game rules from teams are asked and answered.
+FTC Q&A* — The FTC game Q&A, where clarifying questions about game rules from teams are asked and answered.